Víctor Camarasa

-Víctor Camarasa Ferrando (born 28 May 1994) is a Spanish professional footballer who plays as a central midfielder for Real Oviedo.
+Víctor Camarasa Ferrando (born 28 May 1994) is a Spanish professional footballer who plays as a central midfielder in Nemzeti Bajnokság I club Debreceni VSC.

 Club career

 Levante

 Born in Meliana, Valencian Community, Camarasa joined local Valencia CF's youth academy in 2001, aged seven.
 Ten years later he was released, and eventually finished his development with neighbouring Levante UD, making his senior debut with the reserves in the 2012–13 season, in the Segunda División B.

 On 7 December 2013, Camarasa played his first competitive game with the main squad, starting in a 1–0 away loss against Recreativo de Huelva in the round of 32 of the Copa del Rey.
 He signed a new six-year deal with the club two days later, and scored his first goal on the 17th to help to turn the Cup deficit in his team's favour by closing the 4–0 home win.

 Camarasa made his La Liga debut on 4 January 2014, coming on as a substitute for Simão Mate in a 2–0 defeat at Valencia CF. He was promoted to the first team in July, and was made a starter by new manager José Luis Mendilibar.

 On 4 October 2014, Camarasa scored his first goal in the top flight, netting his side's second in a 3–3 draw at SD Eibar.
 On 11 August 2016, after suffering relegation, he was loaned to Deportivo Alavés also of the top tier, for one year.